-Studies like this really make me think.
+Studies like these really make me think.

-In 2014, the FDA issued a safety alert statement, recommending that health care professionals stop giving prescriptions with more than 325 mg of acetaminophen because taking more than 325 mg per dose of acetaminophen may not “provide additional benefit that outweighs the added risks for liver injury.”
-Knowing this information now really makes me rethink all that extra strength Tylenol I’ve popped in my lifetime.
-With each pill at 500 mg, and the dosing at 2 pills every 6 hours, who knows what I’ve done to my liver.
+In 2014, the FDA issued a safety alert statement, recommending that health care professionals stop giving prescriptions with more than 325 mg of acetaminophen because taking more than that may not outweigh “the added risks for liver injury.”
+Knowing this information now is extremely sobering, especially when realizing the flood of the drug my liver has had to process in the past, when taking extra-strength Tylenol for headaches.
+With the pills at 500mg each, and the dosing at 2 pills every 6 hours, who knows what I’ve done to my liver[8,9].

 Your liver is not the only thing affected by acetaminophen.
 Acetaminophen use, and accidental overuse, can wreak havoc on your skin-the largest organ you have.
 Acetaminophen has been linked to two, potentially fatal skin conditions: Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN).
 These conditions cause severe blistering of the skin, and require hospitalization.
 To me, the scary thing is knowing how easy it is to take too much.

 Acetaminophen and Children